COVID-19 pandemic in Bahrain: April 2020

 By the end of April and as Ramadan began, the country announced that total active cases had reached 1,493 out of a total of 2,811 confirmed cases since the outbreak began, in addition to 121,706 tests being conducted in total.

 May 2020

-Bahrain had many cases in May as well.
-The cases have increased to more than 7,000 as of 17 May.
-According to statistics as of May 5, cases are averaging at a rate of 277 per day.

 On 13 May, 31 members of the same family had all tested positive for COVID-19 after not following appropriate social distance protocols.

 On 14 May, Bahrain's National Health Regulatory Authority issued permits to private hospitals to conduct COVID-19 testing on non-infected patients or asymptomatic cases for a fee.
 The samples would still be sent to the public health laboratory for testing.

 On 18 May, the country reported that total active cases exceeded 4,000 individuals and that the total number of tests stood at 236,828.